-MSN believes that global brands must be accountable for worker rights violations in their supply factories, and that governments must adopt policies and regulations that protect workers from corporate violations of their rights.
-We engage with international apparel brands and manufacturers on specific cases of worker rights violations in their...
+MSN believes that global brands must be held accountable for worker rights violations in their supplier factories, and that governments must adopt policies and regulations that protect workers from corporate violations of their rights.

-Since 2005, MSN has been working with Bangladeshi and international allies to expose unsafe working conditions in the country’s garment industry and to pressure international brands to compensate the survivors of factory disasters and eliminate unsafe conditions and practices in their supplier factories.
+Since 2005, MSN has been working with Bangladeshi labour organizations and international allies to expose and remedy unsafe working conditions in the country’s garment industry and to pressure international brands to compensate the survivors of factory disasters and eliminate unsafe conditions and practices in their supplier factories....